 Ok, so how do you make a casting?
 First, you look at options for materials; resin, fiberglass, cement and bronze are the most popular materials.
 Bronze was counted out because of the high cost and the limited coloration that could be achieved.

 Resin and fiberglass might look and feel too much like plastic so we focused on cement, a new medium for Dale.
-It can go outside or inside making, it more versatile than the stone original.
-While we were researching casting medium options, we happened to be in California visiting the San Francisco Zoo.
+It can go outside or inside, making it more versatile than the stone original.
+While researching casting medium options, we happen to be in California visiting the San Francisco Zoo.
 Wow, do they have a cool sculpture garden!
-Not only did they have a wide variety of animals on display, they had them fabricated in all of the medium options we were considering.
+Not only do they have a wide variety of animals on display, but the zoo also has them in all of the medium options we are considering.

 Bats, a life-size whale, a platypus, and even a hellbender (one of our favorite animals) are scattered throughout the garden.
 And they are so lifelike.
-We wondered who is the sculptor who created all these masterpieces?
+We wondered who is the sculptor creating all these masterpieces?

-Turns out, Scientific Art Studio, right in San Fransisco, is the creator.
-Dale talked to them and they were up for the challenge of making the red wolf castings.
-Ron Holthuysen, the owner of SAS, agreed that cement would be the optimal medium to create the new pieces.
+Turns out, Scientific Art Studio (SAS), right in San Fransisco, is the creator.
+Dale calls them and they were up for the challenge of making the red wolf castings.
+Ron Holthuysen, the owner of SAS, agrees cement would be the optimal medium to create the new pieces.

 First, You Need a Mold.

-So, how do you make multiples of a one of a kind original?
-To back up a little, the basic process for making a casting of a sculpture is carve a sculpture, determine the material from which you want your casting to be made, have a mold made of the original and make the casting.
+But, how do you make multiples of a one of a kind original?
+To back up a little, the basic process for making a casting of a sculpture is determine the material from which you want your casting made, have a mold made of the original and make the casting.
 Not as simple as it sounds.
-Each casting is poured individually and then hand painted (or in the case of a bronze, hand patinaed).
+Each casting is poured individually and then hand-painted (or in the case of a bronze, hand patinaed).